mmest/GCDataProject/README.md

      Run 'cleanUpData()' to remove the raw data set.
 (NOT run at end of 'runAnalyis()'.
 Manual clean-up only.)
      >

-### Script overview:
+### Script Overview:

-The fine details are in the code comments in the script.
-Here I give the general overview:
+The goal, intent and the data manipulation overview are in the [CodeBook](./CodeBook.md), i suggest to read that first.
+The fine details of processing are in the code comments in the script.
+Here I give the general overview fo the script.

+The project requires of the script  5 manipulations of the original data, more or less in this order:

+1. Merges the training and the test sets to create one data set.

+2. Extracts only the measurements on the mean and standard deviation for each measurement.

+3. Uses descriptive activity names to name the activities in the data set.

+4. Appropriately labels the data set with descriptive variable names.

+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.